kunokdev/cra-runtime-environment-variables/README.md

 env-config.js
 ```

-As for development environment, that’s it!
+As for development environment, that's it!
 We are half-way there.
 However, We
-didn’t make a huge difference at this point compared to what CRA offered by
+didn't make a huge difference at this point compared to what CRA offered by
 default for development environment, however, the true potential of this
 approach shines in production.

-#### Production
+#### 🌎 Production

 Now we are going to create minimal Nginx configuration so that we can build
 optimized image which serves production-ready application.